George W. Parsons: Later life

 Parsons moved to Los Angeles, California in 1887.
 He became director of the Los Angeles Chamber of Commerce and served as president of the Los Angeles Mining and Stock Exchange.
 Portions of the diary was donated to the Arizona Pioneers Historical Society during the 1930s by Emma Parsons, his widow.

 Parsons stopped writing in his diary in 1929.
 Editor Carl Chafin later spent several years researching the diary, and later published the portions covering 1879 to 1887.
 Parsons died in Los Angeles, and was buried in "Evergreen Cemetery".
 His diaries are still published, most notably in the book A Tenderfoot in Tombstone, the Private Journal of George Whitwell Parsons: The Turbulent Years, 1880–82, authored by Lynn R. Bailey.

-Period account of his passing

-Even at the time of Parson's death, he was recognized for his place in history.
-The following account appeared on page 11 of The San Bernardino Daily Sun, San Bernardino, California, on 7 January 1933:
+Even at the time of Parsons' death, he was recognized for his place in history.
+His obituary in The San Bernardino Daily Sun characterized him as a "desert pioneer" and a "veteran of the wildest days of Tombstone", and noted that his diaries had become significant sources for writers seeking to depict the Old West.

-"Desert Pioneer Is Dead in Los Angeles

-"Known as 'the man who sign-posted the desert waterholes,' George Whitwell Parsons, pioneer, is dead in Los Angeles at the age of 82.

-"He was born in the District of Columbia, and came to the West by way of Panama and San Francisco in 1876.
-Veteran of the wildest days of Tombstone and an inveterate prospector during the flush gold times, he was a source much employed in later years by noted writers in search of information and color.

-"It was when he was a chairman of the mining division of the Los Angeles chamber of commerce that he began a campaign in the California legislature and then in Congress which resulted in the erection of desert signposts to point the way across the wastes to water holes.

-"Mr. and Mrs. John Chard, at whose home he lived at Los Angeles, where he died, said he was about to begin a book on southwestern deserts when a heart ailment overcame him.

-"He lived in Los Angeles 40 years and was one of the founders of the chamber of commerce and the Sunset club.
-A surviving sister is Emma Parsons, now visiting at Edgewood, Virginia."